jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

+> The closest we ever get to seeing how a typical Consul is made is with Shania, but even with her, she awoke after it had already happened.
+Notably, Shania died knowing she would return, so she was better prepared for that continuity of consciousness.
+Joran died expecting *not* to be resurrected, so I'm sure the experience was a huge shock to him.

+> But there was also Noah's experience with Z in Origin, during which Noah actually conversed with Z about getting Moebed, and he could recall everything afterward.
+It's pretty clear, though, that Noah was a special case: he uniquely possessed the Sword of Origin, and Z had faced off against him and tried to turn him many, many times before.

 ----

 His Moebius name is simply his first initial.  ...Does this mean every member's name is based on their original name?